Sheraton Grand Sacramento Hotel, 1230 J St, Sacramento, CA 95814

 Share

-The fifth annual California Climate Policy Summit will be held on Monday, April 13, 2026 in Sacramento.
+The fifth annual California Climate Policy Summit took place on Monday, April 13, 2026, in Sacramento.

 Senator Jerry McNerney has been working on renewable and clean energy and water issues for four decades.
 He was elected to the California state Senate in November 2024, after serving in Congress for 16 years.
 In the Senate, Sen. McNerney serves on the Energy, Utilities and Communications Committee and Budget Subcommittee #2 on Resources, Environmental Protection and Energy.
 He is also the chair of the Senate Revenue and Taxation Committee.
 In 2025, three of McNerney’s environmental bills were signed into law: SB 31, which will expand the use of recycled water, SB 86, which will create more clean energy manufacturing jobs in the state, and SB 279, which will expand the composting of organic waste at farms, vineyards, and community composting programs.

-Associate Professor at the University of Notre Dame
+Anton Vonk Associate Professor at the University of California, Santa Barbara

 Assemblymember Dawn Addis, Senator Josh Becker, and Assemblymember Jaqui Irwin at the 2025 California Climate Policy Summit.
 Photo by Lara Aburamadan / Survival Media Agency.